johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 ![commit after](./images/commit-after.png "commit after")

-> CRUD is the wrong approach for microservices. — James Roper, 2017
+> "CRUD is the wrong approach for microservices. — James Roper, 2017"

 ![publish after](./images/publish-after.png "publish after")

 On the persistence level, the records are effectively damaged.
 But on the level of the domain, what is is broken is the subsequent perception of “what happened” previously on the level of the domain: the perception is that something else happened.
 We can’t eliminate infrastructure failure, but we can eliminate misperceptions, so long as we can identify what’s actually happening in the processing.
 Just before we do that, let’s think about objects…

+## The actual entities

 Here’s Martin Fowler in 2002, in his book Patterns of Enterprise Application Architecture, which I really loved.

-> “To build a good domain model, you should have an understanding of conceptual thinking about objects”.
+> To build a good domain model, you should have an understanding of conceptual thinking about objects. — Martin Fowler, 2002

 So what does that actually mean?
 What does it mean to “have an understanding of conceptual thinking about objects?”
 I used to feel that I knew what he meant.
-Fowler mentioned that Eric Evans is writing a book.
+Fowler also mentions that Eric Evans is writing a book.

-> “Eric Evans is currently writing a book…”

 So let’s see what Eric Evans said about objects in 2003.
 Here’s Eric Evans discussing his use of pattern language in his great book Domain Driven Design.
 I also really loved this book.
 When it comes to understanding objects, he said,

 > To stop with ‘Everything is an object’ would be like a carpenter or an architect summing up houses by saying, ‘Everything is a room.’ [...]
-There is a need to move beyond ‘Everything is an object’ to at least the equivalent of distinguishing bolts from springs.
+There is a need to move beyond ‘Everything is an object’ to at least the equivalent of distinguishing bolts from springs. — Eric Evans, 2003

 Bolts and springs.
 Are those the actual entities?
 I used to think so.